 - 2 cups low-sodium vegetable broth, divided

 - 2 (15 ounce) cans of no-salt-added organic kidney beans (can also use organic pinto beans, black beans, or a combination) rinsed and drained

 - 1 (15 ounce) can no-salt-added diced tomatoes

 - 1/4 teaspoon ground black pepper

 - Sliced fresh jalapeño peppers (optional)

-Heat a large sauce pan over medium-high heat until hot.
-Add onion, bell pepper and garlic and cook, stirring frequently, about 3 minutes or until beginning to brown and stick to the pan.
+Heat a large saucepan over medium-high heat until hot.
+Add onion, bell pepper, and garlic and cook, frequently stirring, for about 3 minutes or until beginning to brown and stick to the pan.
 Stir in 1/2 cup broth and cook 3 to 4 minutes longer or until vegetables are tender and most liquid has evaporated.
-Stir in chili powder and cook 1 minute, stirring constantly.
-Add remaining broth, beans and tomatoes and bring to a boil.
-Reduce heat to medium-low and simmer, partially covered, about 30 minutes or until vegetables and beans are tender and sauce is thickened.
+Stir in chili powder and cook for 1 minute, stirring constantly.
+Add remaining broth, beans, and tomatoes and bring to a boil.
+Reduce heat to medium-low and simmer, partially covered, about 30 minutes or until vegetables and beans are tender, and sauce is thickened.
 Stir in black pepper.
 Serve with cilantro and jalapeños, optional.
 ENJOY!!

 Original Recipe: http://www.wholefoodsmarket.com/recipe/quick-and-easy-veggie-chili